MRIDHUL22041889/Single_Cycle_RISCV/README.md

 # Single_Cycle_RISCV
-This project is an implementation of a **single cycle RISC V core** that supports **RV32I base integer instruction set**, it is written in Verilog and is designed for simplicity making it ideal for educational purposes.
+A fully functional single-cycle RISC-V processor implementing the **RV32I** base integer instruction set.
+Written in Verilog, this project is built for clarity, modularity — ideal for exploring CPU microarchitecture and digital design fundamentals.

 ---